vitorghi/debezium-kinesis/README.md

 # debezium-kinesis
-Validating embedded debezium streaming change data into Kinesis
+Validating embedded debezium, streaming change data into Kinesis

 It's expected to have:
 - AWS CLI configured (must run `aws configure` with a default profile)